em-baggie/feedback_form/README.md

-This is a feedback form I made in HTML/CSS to use for a QI project at work.
+This is a short questionnaire I made in HTML/CSS to use for a QI project at work.